 Preventing Sikhs from growing beards is not religious freedom

-Preventing Sikhs from growing beards is not religious freedom, but a violation of their fundamental rights, said Shiromani Gurdwara Parbandhak Committee (SGPC) President Advocate Harjinder Singh Dhami.
+Preventing Sikhs from growing beards is not religious freedom but a violation of their fundamental rights, said Shiromani Gurdwara Parbandhak Committee (SGPC) President Advocate Harjinder Singh Dhami.
 He condemned the recent US Defense Secretary’s decision to ban Sikh soldiers in the US Army from keeping beards, emphasizing that this move disregards the sacred religious practice of maintaining uncut hair and beards—a core pillar of Sikh faith

 SGPC’s Firm Stand Against the Beard Ban